dd482IT/PNPT-StudyGuide/Enumeration.md

 ``wmic qfe get Caption,Description`` - check installed updates ``whoami /priv`` - know what you are capable of, i.e., your privileges, you can use Network Enumeration
+`whoami /groups` - know what groups you are apart of

 TCP and UDP open ports
 ```PS C:\Users\thm> netstat -na```